-- G.5.19.1.
+- 5.19.1.
 Development of certain areas of Carolina North may require landfill remediation consistent with the planned use.
-The University shall develop a remediation strategy for these areas consistent with current standards, regulatory requirements and future land use plans. - G.5.19.2.
-The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare. - G-5.19.3.
-The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation. - G.5.19.4.
+The University shall develop a remediation strategy for these areas consistent with current standards, regulatory requirements and future land use plans. - 5.19.2.
+The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare. - 5.19.3.
+The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation. - 5.19.4.
 The University shall communicate with Orange County and the Town during landfill mitigation planning and development of the mitigation strategy. - 5.19.5.
-After cessation of airport activities, the University shall assess the environmental impacts of airport operations at any area at the airport that is planned for redevelopment.
-Such assessment(s) will determine if and to what extent environmental remediation may be required under applicable state and federal laws.
-The University shall report the results of any such assessment in the next Annual Report required pursuant to this Agreement.
-Any such report(s) shall identify regulatory agency required and approved remediation plans for environmentally impacted areas.
-Nothing in this section shall operate to prevent the use of existing buildings and/or other facilities located at the airport for other purposes after cessation of airport operations, as provided in section 3.5.5 (h) of LUMO.
 Within one year of decommissioning and deactivation of the airport, the University shall conduct a survey to identify any potential hazardous waste sites in that area of the Carolina North Tract.
 The University shall report the results of that survey in the next Annual Report required pursuant to Section 5.27.
 That report shall specify the remediation plan for any hazardous waste sites that are identified.